LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 3.	**F-statistic**: Now that we have more than one IV in our model, we evaluate whether all of the regression coefficients are zero.
 The F-statistic is below the conventional significance level of $\alpha$ = 0.05, so at least one of our IVs is related to our DV.
 You will also notice t-values for each IV.
 These are testing whether each of the IVs is associated with the DV when controlling for covariates in the model.

-4. (Multiple) $R^2$: The $R^2$ is higher than that of our previous bivariate regression model.
+4.	**(Multiple) $R^2$**: The $R^2$ is higher than that of our previous bivariate regression model.
 It will, however, inevitably increase whenever new variables are added to the model, regardless if they are only weakly related to the DV.
 Having said this, the new $R^2$ value suggests that the addition of the three new variables improves our previous model.

 <br>
 <br>